Montana Technological University BS in Metallurgical Engineering

 Online degrees for the Montana Tech metallurgical engineering bachelor’s degree program are not available at this time.
 To see if the school offers distance learning options in other areas, visit the Montana Tech Online Learning page.

-Women made up around 18.2% of the metallurgical engineering students who took home a bachelor’s degree in 2019-2020.
+About 18.2% of the students who received their BS in metallurgical engineering in 2019-2020 were women.
 This is less than the nationwide number of 27.0%.

 Of those graduates who received a bachelor’s degree in metallurgical engineering at Montana Tech in 2019-2020, 9.1% were racial-ethnic minorities*.
 This is lower than the nationwide number of 20%.